How a credit card helps boost scores for future mortgage

 Even if you have enough trade lines, it’s best to mix things up with a different type of account.
 “I definitely recommend getting a credit card,” says Vieira.
 “It doesn’t matter what kind, just get one and use it right.”

 I agree.
 However, take pains to apply for the right card for you so you don’t have excess applications on your credit report.
 Multiple hard inquiries can lower a credit score.

 Using your current credit score as a guide, focus on the cards that are in your credit score range.
-You can get a free VantageScore from CreditCards.com and a free FICO score from Discover.
+You can get a free VantageScore from CreditCards.com.
 Mind that you’ll also need an income, since the issuer will want to be sure you can afford to repay any debt you accumulate with the card.
 This is especially important for a mortgage, so secure your job.
 This is not the time to job hop.

 Once you have a credit card, charge small items with it regularly, pay the entire bill to avoid a running balance, and always send payments before the due date.
 In 12 months your credit rating should improve markedly.

 As for the car and student loans you’re carrying today, concentrate on reducing their balances as much as possible.
 The less you owe when you apply for a mortgage, the more you can borrow for the home of your dreams.